-A New Vision for More Equitable Health Care
+A Vision of More Equitable Health Care

-In October 2020, the Health Foundation for Western and Central New York announced a new vision statement and strategic plan that will guide the work of the Health Foundation through 2025.
-An extensive planning process that began in 2019 has resulted in a new organizational vision statement, as well as three long-term goals and corresponding mid-term goals to pursue that vision.
-The plan also reaffirmed the Health Foundation’s commitment to young children impacted by poverty; older adults; and the community-based organizations that serve them.
+In 2020, the Health Foundation for Western and Central New York announced a new vision statement and strategic plan that will guide the work of the Health Foundation through 2025.
+An extensive planning process that began in 2019 resulted in a new organizational vision statement, as well as three long-term goals and corresponding mid-term goals to pursue that vision.
+The plan also reaffirms the Health Foundation’s commitment to young children impacted by poverty; older adults; and the community-based organizations that serve them.

 The Health Foundation’s mission will continue to be improving the health and health care of the people and communities of western and central New York.

-The Health Foundation’s new vision is: A healthy central and western New York where racial and socioeconomic equity are prioritized so all people can reach their full potential and achieve equitable health outcomes.
+The Health Foundation’s vision is: A healthy central and western New York where racial and socioeconomic equity are prioritized so all people can reach their full potential and achieve equitable health outcomes.

 Long and Midterm Goals 2020-2025